ttperr/SD-TSIA214/README.md

 # SD-TSIA214

-My work at Télécom Paris for the SD-TSIA214 labs.
+My work at Télécom Paris for the SD-TSIA214 - NLP labs.